princessbleach/ClientBrief/README.md

 To create an effective game that meets the criteria given, I will use Little Nightmares 2 as my main game source.
 I will collate aesthetic sources with my team to ensure an accurate atmosphere and art that aligns with the original aesthetic of the game; we will use a Figma board to display this research.
 I will do research into the mechanics used within the game and will recreate them using Unreal's blueprints system.
 I aim to create simple carry, drop and store mechanisms using help from online tutorials when needed.
 I also aim to create the sound and, as we do not have an animator, I aim to complete animations also.
 To organise our tasks and effectively monitor our progress will we use Trello.

 ### Game Sources
 When researching Little Nightmares 2, it became apparent that its horror-fuelled tension relied on foul/disturbing atmospheres and spaces rather than sudden jump scares and typical horror tactics.
-Therefore we decided to create a space that aligned with this idea.
-We've utilised grotesque and scary assets (e.g. blood splatter, body parts, sharp utensils) and intense music/sound to mimic the atmosphere created in Little Nightmares 2.
-During research, I found the key bindings used within the game and decided to keep these similar to my game also.
-Through game testing it became apparent that the 'E' key was the most intuitive choice for 'interact', therefore I have kept this key as interact and also added the 'Q' key which was also used within the key bindings.
-Little Nightmares 2 uses a platformer-type camera system that has a 'handheld' movement.
-I have attempted to recreate this within the game.
+Therefore we will create a space that aligned with this idea.
+We will utilise grotesque and scary assets (e.g. blood splatter, body parts, sharp utensils) and intense music/sound to mimic the atmosphere created in Little Nightmares 2.
+During research, I found the key bindings used within the game and will keep these similar when assigning keybindings in my game.
+Little Nightmares 2 uses a platformer-type camera system that has a 'handheld' movement, I will attempt to recreate this within the game.
-*What Remains of Edith Finch*

 ### Academic Sources
-Through research into game space it became apparent that keeping some areas hidden until the player explores them can increase suspense (Murray, 2020), therefore we have separated the room with curtains to keep areas unknown until entered.
-This allows the player to have autonomy over their progress within the space and allows them to feel a sense of self exploration as they uncover more of the environment.
+Through research into game space it became apparent that keeping some areas hidden until the player explores them can increase suspense (Murray, 2020), therefore we will separate the room with curtains to keep areas unknown until entered.
+This will allow the player to have autonomy over their progress within the space and allow them to feel a sense of self exploration as they uncover more of the environment.
 Video game space can also be used for 'environmental storytelling'.
 This is a way for the player to unravel more of the narrative through the environment.
 (Fernandez-Vara, 2011).
-We have created an environment which slowly reveals more of the narrative context as the player plays.
+We will create an environment which slowly reveals more of the narrative context as the player plays.
 When tackling team work and organisation, the book *Agile Game Development* by Clinton Keith (Keith, 2021) addresses the importance of not prioritising personal goals above team goals.
-When creating our game we ensured that we worked with synergy and communicated often to achieve a shared outcome.
+When creating our game we will ensure that we work with synergy and communicate often to achieve a shared outcome.

 ### Documentation Sources
-I used multiple relevant video tutorials to aid my programming of different mechanisms.
+Throughout my development process I will use multiple online video tutorials to aid me.

 ## Implementation